What is Actinic Keratosis: Causes, Symptoms, and Treatments

 - Additional symptoms may include burning, itching, pain, crusting, or bleeding.

-Lesions grow progressively over time In areas that are often exposed to UV light, People typically get several sore or prickly sores.
+Lesions grow progressively over time in areas that are often exposed to UV light, people typically get several sore, or prickly sores.
 Early detection and treatment are necessary to prevent the development of skin cancer.

-Treatment and Prevention
+Treatment

 Prevention